wardbekker/deepthought_ai_framework/README.md

 # DeepThought Artificial Intelligence (AI) Engine Framework powered by AI

-Welcome to the revolutionary world of DeepThought AI, where we've transformed the humble `if` statement into a unicorn-breeding, VC-attracting powerhouse!
-By integrating this library, your code instantly becomes AI-powered, increasing your chances of achieving unicorn status and securing massive VC funding by an astounding 1000-fold!
+Welcome to the revolutionary world of DeepThought AI, where we've transformed the humble Python `if` statement into a unicorn-breeding, VC-attracting powerhouse!
+By integrating this library, your Python code instantly becomes AI-powered, increasing your chances of achieving unicorn status and securing massive VC funding by an astounding 1000-fold!
 Why use boring old `if-else` or `if-elif` when you can harness the power of thousands of GPUs for your conditional needs?

 ## Installation